OSQP: An Operator Splitting Solver for Quadratic Programs: Numerical examples

 Since the parameters only enter linearly in the cost, we can reuse the matrix factorization and enable warm starting to reduce the computation time as discussed in Section~\ref{sec:parametric_programs}.

 \paragraph{Model predictive control.} In \gls{MPC}, we solve the optimal control problem described in Appendix~\ref{app:optimal_control} at each time step to compute an optimal input sequence over the horizon.
 Then, we apply only the first input to the system and propagate the state to the next time step.
-The whole procedure repeated with an updated initial state $x_{\rm init}$.
+The whole procedure is repeated with an updated initial state $x_{\rm init}$.
+We solved the control problem with $n_x = 20, 40, 60, 80$ states, $n_u=n_x/2$ inputs, horizon $T=10$ and $100$ simulation steps.
+The initial state of the simulation is uniformly distributed and constrained to be within the feasible region, \ie, $x_{{\rm init}} \sim \mathcal{U}(-0.5\overline{x}, 0.5\overline{x})$.